bvkcprabhu/shortlyafter/README.md

 # Shortly After

-A wishlist application to add recommendations and personal list of activities and places.
+A one stop shop for everyday people to share and keep track of recommendations and wishlists.